• Home

 In this part, you are going to have to be honest with yourself and accept it.

-You are going to write down ALL of your income, all of your expenses and your debt.
+You will write down ALL of your income, all of your expenses, and your debt.

 Log into your bank accounts, credit card accounts and start tracking.

 What do you want to accomplish with your money?
 What are your financial goals for the future?
-Write it down in a blank piece of paper.
+Write it down on a blank piece of paper.
 Dare to dream big!

 In 2021 I want to pay one credit card off.